mitre/cti/enterprise-attack/README.md

 **Bold** signifies data pulled from ATT&CK model objects

-**(Custom)** signifies STIX object properties that are not apart of the standard STIX 2.0 data model but were added for further fidelity in the mapping from ATT&CK.
+**(Custom)** signifies STIX object properties that are not part of the standard STIX 2.0 data model but were added for further fidelity in the mapping from ATT&CK.

 ### ATT&CK Technique -> STIX Attack-Pattern